 Fortran wrapper for fourierShiftImage.

 Extracts a portion of the Fourier transform in fftIn into fftOut to achieve an image reduction from real-space image size nxrIn, nyrIn to nxrOut, nyrOut, after shifting the image by dxIn, dyIn.
 A Fourier shift is required to keep the image centered anyway, so it is efficient to combine this with another shift if one is needed.
-The X-dimension of fftIn is assumed to be nxrIn + 2 and that of fftOut is assumed to be nxrOut + 2. temp is a temporary array that must be dimensioned to at least nxPad + 2.
+The X-dimension of fftIn is assumed to be nxrIn + 2 and that of fftOut is assumed to be nxrOut + 2. temp is a temporary array that must be dimensioned to at least nxPad + 2, unless temp is NULL, in which case the FFT is simply cropped, fourierShiftImage is not called and dxIn and dyIn are ignored.

 Fortran wrapper for fourierReduceImage.